 Appeared in the June 2016 issue as “Pulse of a Rainforest”.

-is a photographer who shuttles between Mumbai and Goa.
-When she isn’t shooting, she can found reading, drinking feni, and planning her next big adventure.
+Karen Dias is a photographer who shuttles between Mumbai and Goa.
+When she isn’t shooting, she can be found reading, drinking feni, and planning her next big adventure.
+She instagrams as @diastopia.